-Move-in day starts at 8 am on Thursday, August 23, 2012.
-Once you’ve moved into your room, parked and taken a minute to catch your breath, you should go to the Harry C. Moores Campus Center.
-Here you will pick up your Orientation Packet, and meet with representatives from student accounts, financial aid, residence life, and student affairs.
-Please make sure that you’ve moved into your room no later than 2 pm so you can participate in the Opening Ceremony at 3:15 pm.
+Move-in day starts at 8 am on Thursday, August 21, 2014.
+Once you have moved into your room, parked and taken a minute to catch your breath, you should go to the Mound Street Plaza to pick up your Orientation Packet.
+Please make sure that you have moved into your room no later than 2 pm so you can participate in the Opening Ceremony at 3 pm.

-Here’s the best news – we’ll take care of the heavy lifting, thanks to our ROTC cadets and dozens of student organization members, faculty and staff who help move belongings and welcome you to Capital.
-Our Public Safety officers and student staff will be on hand to direct you so the process will run smoothly.
-Volunteers who are helping you move in will be careful, but they cannot be responsible for damage to items.
-So if it makes you more comfortable, feel free to carry things like laptops and TVs yourself.
+Volunteers who are helping you move in will be careful, but they cannot be responsible for lost or damaged items.
+If it makes you more comfortable, feel free to carry things like laptops and TVs yourself.

 Cotterman Hall: Turn onto College Avenue off of Main Street, toward Astor Avenue.
 Take a left onto Astor Avenue toward Pleasant Ridge.
 Take a left at the stop sign onto Pleasant Ridge.
 Enter the Cotterman Hall parking lot from the Pleasant Ridge Avenue entrance following directions from Astor Avenue.

 Saylor-Ackermann Hall: Take Pleasant Ridge Avenue from Main Street and turn right onto Mound Street.
 The Saylor-Ackermann entrance will be on your right.

 Lohman Complex (S.S.): Take Pleasant Ridge Avenue from Main Street and then turn right onto Mound Street.
 The Lohman Complex entrance will be on your left.